 Dogs, however, are descended from wolves – animals that are well adapted to live in cold, arctic countries.
 They only have sweat glands on the tip of their nose and on their pads, and their coats are designed to keep heat in, not out.
 As a result, they struggle to lose heat when their body temperature rises – the only way that they can cool down is by panting.

-Why isn’t panting enough to stop them getting overheated?
+Why isn’t panting enough to stop them from getting overheated?

 What effect does overheating have on the dog?